ctomni231/cwtactics/jstest/README.md

 -- Can load image from server by filename ["CWT_MECH.png"] -- Can load images stored within by using an index ["0"] = 1st image stored -- Can load a blank color box canvas into the pipeline [Current]
+- Slide images - Draw an image directly into the DOM for quick referencing -- Can save images into the DOM (including created ones) -- Can load and draw images from the DOM
 - Dynamic image loading (low memory footprint - only load when getImg() is called)
 - Dynamic pixel editing (allows extra functionality) -- Image mirror (mirror an image along the x and/or y axis)